GeoscienceAustralia/arcgis_conda_integration/README.md

 For ArcGIS Pro / Python 3.6:

 	conda create --name myclone --clone arcgispro-py3
+Note that if you wish to use the libraries in your cloned environment from within ArcGIS, you will need to manually edit the 'default_environment' value in the CONDA_CONFIG variable in the file C:\Users\%username%\AppData\Roaming\Python\Python<27|36>\site-packages\usercustomize.py.
+This is because the usercustomize script can only integrate a single virtual environment.

 Should you corrupt a Conda virtual environment, it is possible to delete it and recreate it from a known starting point.
 Please refer to https://conda.io/docs/user-guide/tasks/manage-environments.html for more information.
 In a worst-case scenario, it is also possible to manually delete all files and shortcuts created by the user-space installation, and start the installation procedure completely afresh.

 There is also a PDF Conda Cheat Sheet at https://conda.io/docs/_downloads/conda-cheatsheet.pdf which might be of use.